-(National Planning Policy Framework 2021, paragraph 174(e)).
+(National Planning Policy Framework 2023, paragraph 174(e)).

 - 2.1.1.
-Applications often do not consider the acoustic design alongside other factors such as visual appearance and this can be to the detriment of the whole scheme of development.
-A scheme that is properly considered with a detailed risk assessment from the outset, can optimize land use, offer good quality living and recreational space while providing good architectural and environmental solutions. - 2.1.2.
+Applications all too commonly do not consider the acoustic design alongside other factors such as ventilation, overheating, air quality or visual appearance and this can be to the detriment of the whole scheme of development.
+A scheme that is properly considered with a detailed noise risk assessment from the outset, can optimize land use, offer good quality living and recreational space while providing good architectural and environmental solutions.
+Good Design should consider acoustics, ventilation, overheating and air quality in the whole and not as separate unrelated matters. - 2.1.2.
 Any development proposal should follow the basic principles of noise control set out below, which are to separate noise sources from sensitive receptors, then to control the noise at source, attenuate through the use of barriers, and finally to protect the receptor: - I. Separation of noise source from receptor: Any application likely to result in a noise source being located near an existing, permitted or allocated noise sensitive receptor (i.e. a residential area, school or hospital), whether as a result of a proposed new noise source, or a proposed new noise sensitive receptor, will need to demonstrate that there will be no unacceptable noise effect on sensitive receptors, and that all steps have been taken to reduce any adverse effects.
-If the development is likely to result in adverse noise levels, the developer should first consider whether there are alternative site locations which are more suitable. - II.
-If no alternative site is available or it can be demonstrated that an alternative location is not practicable then the applicant will need to demonstrate that all reasonable steps have been taken to reduce the impact of the noise.
-This should include consideration of the most appropriate positioning of the noise source/ sensitive receptor within the chosen site boundary.
+If the development is likely to result in adverse noise levels, the developer should first consider whether there are alternative site locations which are more suitable.